Finite difference: Application

 This identity can be used to find the lowest-degree polynomial that intercepts a number of points (x, y) where the difference on the x-axis from one point to the next is a constant h ≠ 0.
 For example, given the following points:

 We can use a differences table, where for all cells to the right of the first y, the following relation to the cells in the column immediately to the left exists for a cell (a + 1, b + 1), with the top-leftmost cell being at coordinate (0, 0):

 To find the first term, the following table can be used:

 This arrives at a constant 648.
 The arithmetic difference is h = 3, as established above.
 Given the number of pairwise differences needed to reach the constant, it can be surmised this is a polynomial of degree 3.
 Thus, using the identity above:

 Solving for a, it can be found to have the value 4.
 Thus, the first term of the polynomial is 4x^{3}.

 Then, subtracting out the first term, which lowers the polynomial's degree, and finding the finite difference again:

-Here, the constant is achieved after only 2 pairwise differences, thus the following result:
+Here, the constant is achieved after only two pairwise differences, thus the following result:

 Solving for a, which is −17, the polynomial's second term is −17x^{2}.

 Moving on to the next term, by subtracting out the second term:

-Thus the constant is achieved after only 1 pairwise difference:
+Thus the constant is achieved after only one pairwise difference:

 It can be found that a = 36 and thus the third term of the polynomial is 36x.
 Subtracting out the third term:

 Without any pairwise differences, it is found that the 4th and final term of the polynomial is the constant −19.
 Thus, the lowest-degree polynomial intercepting all the points in the first table is found:

 Arbitrarily sized kernels

 Using linear algebra one can construct finite difference approximations which utilize an arbitrary number of points to the left and a (possibly different) number of points to the right of the evaluation point, for any order derivative.
 This involves solving a linear system such that the Taylor expansion of the sum of those points around the evaluation point best approximates the Taylor expansion of the desired derivative.
 Such formulas can be represented graphically on a hexagonal or diamond-shaped grid.

 This is useful for differentiating a function on a grid, where, as one approaches the edge of the grid, one must sample fewer and fewer points on one side.

-The details are outlined in these notes.

-The Finite Difference Coefficients Calculator constructs finite difference approximations for non-standard (and even non-integer) stencils given an arbitrary stencil and a desired derivative order.
+Finite difference approximations for non-standard (and even non-integer) stencils given an arbitrary stencil and a desired derivative order may be constructed.